tgross/devopsdaysmsp2018/content/_index.md

 #### Tim Gross | Machinist Labs

 {{% note %}}
-My name is Tim Gross from Machinist Labs, and my talk is titled "They Didn't Stop to Think If They Should"
+I'm Tim Gross.
+This is my twitter handle, which seemed like a good idea at the time.
+"They Didn't Stop to Think If They Should"
 {{% /note %}}

 ---